-- Where the route crosses a road or railway line, a danger/caution board must be erected 200m before the stop point.
+i) Where the route crosses a road or railway line, a danger/caution board must be erected 200m before the stop point.
 A board with a black cross on a white background must be erected 100m before the stop point.
 Two Stop boards must be erected at the stop point, one on either side of the route.
 The competitor must stop before reaching the boards, also indicated as a stop point on the RallySafe screen and road book.
 It is compulsory to stop where indicated.
 The whole vehicle must stop before an imaginary line drawn between the two stop boards.
 Stopping in the middle of the road or right across is not safe.
 A stop is defined as a vehicle being stationary, and not sliding with locked wheels.
-Taking a board/s out, will be regarded as not stopped.
-Having stopped, the competitor may move forward between the boards.
+Taking the board/s out, will be regarded as not stopped.
+Having stopped before the boards, the competitor may move forward between the boards to cross the road/rail.
 The onus is on the competitor to ascertain whether it is safe to cross the road/railway line.
 The organisers may use cameras at stop points to monitor stops.
 The Clerk of the Course's decision on the safety of the vehicle's stop is not contestable.
-Should a Neutral Zone start coincide with a crossroads or a railway crossing, SSR 309 takes precedence in terms of the stopping and safe road crossing procedure.
-However, the competitor still has to wait for the RallySafe countdown on the screen before moving forward between the stop boards.
-Leaving early will record a jump start.
-Where a road/rail crossing coincides with a Start Neutral Zone, there will be no SN boards.
-Only the stop boards, Refer also SSR 306 [ii], No overtaking in a control area. - ii) Organisers must ensure that all Stops are shown in the Road Book and on RallySafe.
+No overtaking in a control area. ii) Organisers must ensure that all Stops are shown in the Road Book and on RallySafe.
 Unused railway lines will be indicated as inoperative in the road book and on RallySafe.
 Active lines will have a stop in the road book and RallySafe.
 Competitors are required to stop whether the Stop boards are present or not.
 Competitors who ignore the instruction in the Road Book or on RallySafe will carry the same penalty as if the Stop boards were in place.
 For contravening the road and rail crossing regulation the penalty is 10 minutes for each transgression.
 Refer SSR 318 A [iv] b) Transgressing more than three times during an event will result in exclusion.
 Refer SSR 318 A [x] o).